When To Do Baby Tummy Time & What Is It?

 • Burp baby in your arms or belly whilst you walk around the house.

-• Burp baby on your lap whilst she is laying on her belly.
+• Burp baby on your lap whilst she is laying on their belly.

-• Helping your baby to place her hand in a comfortable position may help.
+• Helping your baby to place their hand in a comfortable position may help.
 Arms should be bent with hands at the shoulders for early tummy time play.

 • Asking an older sibling to join in.
 A fresh face may take the pressure off you, and the energy boost from seeing a child may be just what baby needs.